Work From Home? Here Are Some Productivity Tips That May Be Helpful

 But, with many failures, and a whole lot of discipline, I’ve learnt how to work from home without wasting much time.
 If you’re struggling, like most other people who work remotely do, here’s my productivity list.
 Hope it helps!

-Dress for work: What you wear is directly proportional to how you feel, and sweatpants won’t make you feel like the Boss you’re striving to become.
-So, even if you are not leaving your house, dress like you’d dress for work.
+What you wear is directly proportional to how you feel, and sweatpants won’t make you feel like the Boss you’re striving to become.
+So, even if you are not leaving your house, dress like you would to step out.
+Get out of those pyjamas and wear some proper pants.
 It will put you in a productive mindset and help you get your work done faster.